TattlingJam4231/weapon-rebalances/README.md

          - 0.5 second tick rate
          - -10 damage per tick
          - +30 damage on consecutive hits

+  note: the judge and akimbo judge fire 7 pellets with 000 Buckshot and 9 pellets with Dragon's Breath and Flechettes

 #### Weapons:
    - Tier 5
+     - damage falloff
+       - starts at 14 meters
+       - ends at 36 meters
+       - at maximum falloff damage is reduced to 9%
+       - double barrel shotguns get a 35% damage increase within 2 meters that drops off to 0% at 4 meters

      - Mosconi
        - ammo pickup changed from 0.43/1.51 to 0.4/1.5

      - Joceline
        - ammo pickup increased from 0.38/1.32 to 0.4/1.5

      - Breaker
        - ammo pickup increased from 0.27/0.99 to 0.4/1.5

      - Akimbo Judge
        - ammo pickup increased from 0.27/0.81 to 0.4/1.5
        - fire rate decreased from 500 to 361
+       - pellet count decreased from 12 to 9

      - Judge
        - ammo pickup increased from 0.24/0.72 to 0.4/1.5
        - fire rate decreased from 500 to 361
+       - pellet count decreased from 12 to 9

      - Gsps
        - ammo pickup increased from 0.38/1.32 to 0.4/1.5

      - Claire
        - ammo pickup increased from 0.3/0.89 to 0.4/1.5

    - Tier 4
+     - damage falloff
+       - starts at 12 meters
+       - ends at 34 meters
+       - at maximum falloff damage is reduced to 7%

      - Raven
        - ammo pickup changed from 0.57/1.98 to 1/2
        - damage increased from 90 to 110